filippovarini/sharktrack/sharktrack-user-guide.md

 You now are ready to run SharkTrack!

-The quickiest way to do so, is moving your videos in the `./input_videos` folder and running
+The quickiest way to do so, is moving your videos in the `./input_videos` folder which is inside sharktrack.

+Then, you can run the following command.
+It is fine if it takes some time to initialise!
 ```bash
 python app.py
 ```